From understanding the local property market to moving into your dream house, we walk you through the process of buying real estate in Austria.

 Home insurance is mandatory when buying a home in Austria and this is also a condition of your mortgage.
 This insurance will cover damage to your house or apartment, as well as liability.
 You’ll need to arrange this in order to secure your loan.

-Generally, it’s also recommended to purchase household insurance (Haushaltsversichering) when you move into a property.
+Generally, it’s also recommended to purchase household insurance (Haushaltsversicherung) when you move into a property.
 A good policy should cover theft, third party liability, window breakage, and fire or water damage caused by defective appliances.
 In Austria, it comes together with liability insurance (Schadenshaftpflichtversicherung) which, apart from being a very long word, covers part of the cost if you accidentally damage someone else’s property.
 You can expect to pay €150–250 per year for this.

 Utilities and telecommunications